liborty/rstats/README.md

 Our treatment of multidimensional sets of points is constructed from the first principles.
 Some original concepts, not to be found elsewhere, are introduced and implemented here.
 Specifically, new multidimensional median algorithm.

 Going beyond one dimension, most authors  'cheat' by using *quasi medians* (1-d medians along each axis).
 Quasi medians may be easy to compute but they are a poor start to stable characterisation of multidimensional data.

-*Specifically, all such 1-d measures are not invariant with respect to the choice of axis.*
+*Specifically, all such 1-d measures are sensitive to the choice of axis.*

 Such dependence has to be later removed by Principle Components Analysis or similar methods.
 In contradistinction to this, our methods based on the True Geometric Median, computed here by `nmedian`, are axis (rotation) independent from the first step.

 ### Terminology for sets of points in n dimensions